Have questions about tutoring and supplemental instruction at PNW?

 All PNW students currently enrolled in undergraduate classes are eligible for tutoring.

-Tutoring and SI sessions can help strengthen subject comprehension, boost confidence, and build important learning skills.
+Tutoring and SI sessions can help strengthen subject comprehension, boost confidence, build important learning skills, and keep you on track for graduation.
 Tutoring and S.I. sessions provide individualized attention that can’t be obtained in the classroom.
-It also keeps you (the student) stay on track.
 Prior to your tutoring appointment or SI session, you should have reviewed the material and be ready with questions.

-The Writing Center is available to assist students with planning, writing and revising papers.
-They are located in LSF 211 on the Westville campus and CLO 263 – 265 on the Hammond campus.
+The Writing Center is available to assist students with planning, writing, and revising papers.
 For more information, visit the Writing Center website.

-No. Although we do our best to meet every students’ needs, tutors may not be available for the course or at a time that is convenient for the student.
+We do our best to meet every students’ needs, however, tutors may not be available for the course or at a time that is convenient for the student.
+It best to meet our office to discuss your individual tutoring needs and we will make every attempt to help you find a tutor.